-I'm a second year student at Exeter University.
+I'm a third year student at Exeter University.
 I've been passionate about maths from a young age and have carried that love through my school and uni career.
 I hope that I can generate the same passion for my tutees as well.

 I'm a patient and friendly person, and have always enjoyed helping friends and family with their work.
 I enjoy teaching people about my subject and I will always bring enthusiasm to our sessions.